The Complete Guide to Instagram Tagging

 Top brands today already know that: 70% of Instagram hashtags are branded.

-With the effective (and time-saving) use of hashtags, product tags, and location tags, you can leverage your Instagram presence for a far greater (and more profitable) following.
+With the effective (and time-saving) use of account tags, hashtags, product tags, and location tags, you can leverage your Instagram presence for a far greater (and more profitable) following.

 In this post, we’ll look at everything you need to know about Instagram tagging to add an entirely new dimension to the way you market your brand on Instagram.